maciejmikosik/stork/doc/tutorial.md

       append("!")
     }

 Functions, although they are static, can still be called like instance methods.
-Instance call is converted to application where instance becomes its argument.
+Instance call is converted to static call and instance becomes its last argument.

     main(stdin) {
       "Hello World".append("!")